 Based on a collection of several studies, the most frequently reported substances truck drivers use are alcohol, stimulants like amphetamine and cocaine, marijuana and opioids.

 - Alcohol - In terms of alcohol use, some research suggests truck drivers underestimate the amount of alcohol they consume when stopping off the road.
 Alcohol is both legal and widely available, and may be used by truck drivers to self-medicate stress or other emotional problems.
 Learn more about alcohol use treatment.

 - Stimulants (Amphetamine and Cocaine) - Cocaine and amphetamines are stimulants, which make people more alert and physically active.
 It’s well-known people take stimulants to stay awake on the job or study for exams, making it appealing for long-haul truck drivers who spend countless hours on the road.

-- Opioids – Opioids are responsible for over a hundred overdose deaths each day.
+- Opioids - Opioids are responsible for over a hundred overdose deaths each day.
 These drugs range from prescription drugs to heroin and are highly addictive.
-For truck drivers, prescription drugs often top the list of the most abused substances.
-Learn more about opioid abuse treatment.
+For truck drivers, prescription drugs often top the list of the most used substances.
+Learn more about opioid use treatment.